datalad-handbook/book/docs/beyond_basics/101-147-riastores.rst

    are and how to use them
    `here <https://git-scm.com/book/en/v2/Git-on-the-Server-Getting-Git-on-a-Server>`__.

+   Note that bare Git repositories can be cloned, and the clone of a bare Git repository will have a checkout and a worktree, thus resuming the shape that you are familiar with.

 Inside of the bare :term:`Git` repository, the ``annex`` directory -- just as in any standard dataset or repository -- contains the dataset's keystore (object tree) under ``annex/objects`` [#f3]_.
 In conjunction, keystore and bare Git